Win $10k holiday! T&Cs apply

 language books

 You’ve got all the time in the world, right?
-So spend a few weeks, or a month, doing a language course while you’re on the road.
+So spend a few weeks, or a month, doing a language course or app while you’re on the road.
 It’ll help you see a new side to your destination of choice, and raise you above the average tourist.

 20 Write A Blog